-The increase in funding will unlock key constraints to economic growth in Africa and Asia, incentivize policy and institutional reforms necessary for private investment, and improve the well-being of some of the world’s poorest people.
+Fully funding the FY 2017 request will help unlock key constraints to economic growth in Africa and Asia, incentivize policy and institutional reforms necessary for private investment, and improve the well-being of some of the world’s poorest people.

 The Threshold Program has been designed to challenge countries to implement key policy and institutional reforms.
-In FY16, MCC will develop or continue implementing programs with Honduras, Guatemala, Sierra Leone and Cote d'Ivoire.
+For FY 2017, MCC plans to support new threshold programs with Sri Lanka and Togo.

 Detailed focus on pre-compact planning, oversight and post-compact evaluation is critical for successful investments and ensuring that MCC, partner countries & the development community can take advantage of the learning opportunities inherent in MCC programs.